thanhITSW/thanhITSW/README.md

 - 👋 Hi, I’m @thanhITSW
-- 👀 I’m interested in rresearching new frameworks
+- 👀 I’m interested in researching new frameworks
 - 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on software development projects and research initiatives.
 - 📫 How to reach me nguyenmtthanh13@gmail.com